Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Weighted orbit-finite automata

 \section{Weighted orbit-finite automata}

 We now introduce the main model for this paper, an orbit-finite generalization of weighted automata. \begin{definition}[Weighted orbit-finite automaton] Fix an oligomorphic atom structure $\atoms$ and a field $\field$.
-A \emph{weighted orbit-finite automaton} consists of orbit-finite sets $Q$ and $\Sigma$, called the \emph{states and alphabet}, and finitely supported functions
+A \emph{weighted orbit-finite automaton} consists of orbit-finite sets $Q$ and $\Sigma$, called the \emph{states} and the {\em alphabet}, and finitely supported functions

-Furthermore, we require the \emph{non-guessing condition:} \begin{itemize} \item[(*)] there are finitely many states with nonzero initial weight, and also for every state $q$ and input letter $a$, there are finitely many states $p$ such that the transition $(q,a,p)$ has nonzero weight. \end{itemize} \end{definition}
+Furthermore, we always require the \emph{non-guessing condition:} \begin{itemize} \item[(*)] there are finitely many states with nonzero initial weight, and also for every state $q$ and input letter $a$, there are finitely many states $p$ such that the transition $(q,a,p)$ has nonzero weight. \end{itemize} \end{definition}

 Weights of runs and words is defined in the same way as for the classical model of weighted automata with finitely many states.
-The non-guessing condition ensures that each word has finitely many runs; otherwise there could be difficulties in summing up the weights of infinitely many runs.
+The non-guessing condition ensures that each word has only finitely many runs with non-zero weight; otherwise there could be difficulties in summing up the weights of infinitely many runs.
+Intuitively, the condition means that an automaton cannot spontaneously invent a fresh atom.

-\begin{myexample} Consider any oligomorphic atoms $\atoms$ and the field of rational numbers.
+\begin{example} Consider any oligomorphic atoms $\atoms$ and the field of rational numbers.
 We define a weighted orbit-finite automaton which maps a word $w \in \atoms^*$ to the number of distinct atoms that appear in $w$.
 The states are for some $\bot\not\in\atoms$.
 The transition weight is $1$ for all triples

 and $0$ for all other triples.
 For every input word, all runs have weight $0$, except for the following runs, which have weight $1$: start in $\theinitialstate$, stay there until the last occurrence of some atom $a$, and then stay in state $a$ until the end of the word.
 Since the number of runs with weight $1$ is the number of distinct atoms $a$ that appear in the word, the output of the automaton is the number of distinct atoms.